aswinchari/NetworkControl/README.md

 # Modelling and Simulation

 The modelling elements are contained in the folder **Modelling**.
 The code for first modelling exercise, adding random edges to the controls, is contained in **ModellingEx1.m**.
 The code for the second modelling exercise of adding low edge weights to thalamocortical edges is contained in **ModellingEx2.m**.

+# Visualisation

+Elements required for visualising the atlas are contained in the folder **SurfIce** and requires dowloading [SurfIce](https://www.nitrc.org/projects/surfice/) and the [AtlasStatMap](https://github.com/rordenlab/spmScripts/blob/master/AtlasStatMap.m) function.
+The folder also contains a version of the atlas in paediatric template brain space (FinalPaedBrainLausanne.nii) and SurfIce mz3 format (merge.mz3).
+For more information, please see the [SurfIce Wiki on viewing atlases](https://www.nitrc.org/plugins/mwiki/index.php/surfice:MainPage#Atlas-based_Region_of_interest_Analyses).